 But not San Francisco.
 Not for me.

-Despite a grey blanket of clouds pouring over the hills all the weekend, San Francisco has managed to steal my heart.
+Despite a grey blanket of clouds pouring over the hills all the weekend, summer in San Francisco has managed to steal my heart.
 Not that it was completely unexpected: one of my all-time favorite movies Sweet November was filmed here, and I remember having a photo of The Golden Gate Bridge on a Board of Dream Places in my room, as a kid.
 But I´ve really had high expectations and I was not sure whether they would be met.

 However, the first moment the taxi pulled over to our hotel entrance and I´ve stepped onto one of the local steep streets – the iconic sound of a cable car made me realize that there´s definitely something very special about San Francisco, something hard to put into words… One quick glimpse and I knew I was going to like it here.
+Besides, summer in San Francisco is definitely the best time to fall in love with the city.

 San Franciso & The New Digital Era